avivasolutionsnl/sitecore-docker/README.md

 - [XC images build config](./build/Build.Xc.cs)
 - [Overall build config](./build/Build.cs)

-Put the `license.xml` in `xp/license/` for xp containers or in `xc/license/` for xc containers.
-This license file is only used to install any Sitecore packages and will not end up in the docker images.
-The license file will be mounted during runtime.

 The XP0 Sitecore topology requires SSL between the services, for this we need self signed certificates for the xConnect and SOLR roles.
 You can generate these by running the `./Generate-Certificates.ps1` script (note that this requires an Administrator elevated powershell environment and you may need to set the correct execution policy, e.g. `PS> powershell.exe -ExecutionPolicy Unrestricted`).

-> SXA and JSS are installed using Commerce SIF.
-Therefore building those images requires you have the Commerce SIF package availabled in the `files` directory.

 ## Build
 Build all images using: